 Whether you allocate a large number of funds for your renovation, or are on the tighter side, knowing precisely how much money you have to spend and staying within that budget is crucial to the success.
-Reducing and managing the cost of renovating your bathroom can be difficult, but we’re put together our best tips to make it easier:
+Reducing and managing the cost of renovating your bathroom can be difficult, but our bathroom experts have put together some tips to help.

 Determine your goals

 The first question you have to ask yourself is why you want to renovate your bathroom.

 - Are you remodelling because it’s not functional the way it is?

 - Do you need more storage space for a small bathroom?